dannysepler/refactoring-workshop/1_grep/README.md

 grep -E ' owl(s?) ' ex1_harry.txt
 ```

+*Pop quiz:*

+1. Using spaces to delineate a word (while simple) has a flaw.
+What is it?
-Pop quiz: one hard thing to search for is `owl-free`.
-How can we do that?
+2. We missed one reference: `owl-free`.
+How can we include that?

 ## Are there good `grep` tools out there?